statamic/cms/README.md

 <p align="center"><img src="https://statamic.com/assets/branding/Statamic-Logo+Wordmark-Rad.svg" width="400" alt="Statamic Logo" /></p>

-# Statamic CMS for Laravel

 ## About Statamic

 Statamic is the flat-first, Laravel + Git powered CMS designed for building beautiful, easy to manage websites.

 > [!NOTE]
-> This repository contains the code for the core CMS package, for installation into an existing Laravel codebase.
+> This repository contains the code for the core Statamic Composer package, to be installed into an existing Laravel application.
 >
-> To start your own website project from scratch with Statamic, visit the [Statamic application repository][app-repo].
+> The [application repository][app-repo] is where you can find a Laravel application preconfigured with Statamic, which is used when creating a new project via the Statamic CLI tool.

 ## Learning Statamic